NickGrunert/master-thesis/modules/02_algorithm.typ

     The sigma values define the standard deviation of the Gaussian function, which in turn determines the amount of blur applied to the image.
     However, the influence of these parameters will not be explored extensively, and only 3x3 and 5x5 kernels will be tested, as well as whether noise reduction has the desired positive influence at all.
     The sigma values are not explicitly set, so the algorithm automatically calculates them to be $≈0.8$ and $≈1.1$ for 3x3 and 5x5 kernels respectively.
+    @formula:gaussian_kernel shows the mathmatically correct Gaussian 3x3 kernel using the given parameter.
+    It is noteworthy that the OpenCV kernel deviates marginally at the four edge values due to the implementation of corrections, which results in a kernel sum that approaches closer to 1 to reduce errors.

     The position in the overall edge detection pipeline just before Canny Edge Detection is applied and after the derivatives have been computed and clipped was determined after some minor experimentation that proved less successful than placing it here.
     Note that due to the small size of the image, this blurring leads to a loss of detail, which will mean problems in detecting thin roof parts.

     #heading(depth: 5, numbering: none, bookmarked: false)[Implementation]